SoftwareSimms/Web-App-DevOps-Project/documentation.md

 This document outlines the continuous integration and continuous deployment (CI/CD) pipeline for our project, detailing the configuration, settings, and validation steps.
 The pipeline is designed to integrate with Azure DevOps, Docker Hub, and Azure Kubernetes Service (AKS).

-## Pipeline Configuration

-### Source Repository

-- Platform: GitHub
-- Repository URL: [Provide the link to your GitHub repository]
-- Branch: main (triggered on each commit to the main branch)

-### Build Pipeline

-- Environment: Azure Pipelines
-- Agent Specification: ubuntu-latest

 #### Key Steps:

 - **Docker Build and Push:**